gaslight/posts/posts/2014-05-26-pair-programming.md

 ## Virtual Environment

-Besides the physical environment, the virtual environment is important too.
-Most of these tips will help your productivity when working by yourself.
+The physical environment is not the only important factor when pairing, the virtual environment is also important.
+These tips are also tips for general productivity and can be applicable when working without a pair.

 ### No extra windows